metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 To make this more concrete, let's look at a highly simplified example - far smaller than what modelers deal with in practice, but enough to illustrate the key principles.
 For simplicity, we omit more advanced features such as dynamic volumes, flows, delays, complex branching reactions, and conditional events.

-Imagine a minimal model of alcohol metabolism in the human body (Fig. 1):
+Imagine a minimal model of alcohol metabolism in the human body.
 ![Alcohol metabolism model](./img/fig1-scheme.png)

-**Fig 1.** Scheme of a minimal model for alcohol metabolism.
+**Fig 1.
+A toy QSP model of alcohol metabolism.** This minimal example is used to illustrate model structure; real QSP models can include thousands of components and interactions.

 In this example, ethanol is consumed twice (state Alc_g), absorbed into the bloodstream (Alc_b), metabolized into acetaldehyde (AcHc), and then further converted into acetate (Acet).